jeffhernandez1995/jeffhernandez1995.github.io/_posts/2024-02-26-video-loading.md

 - Using the [python bindings of ffmpeg](https://github.com/kkroening/ffmpeg-python) to load the videos.
 This just requires the videos to be stored as mp4 files.
 - Using [FFCV](https://github.com/libffcv/ffcv), we store the videos as a sequence of JPEG images.
 This is requires several preprocessing steps, (1) We extract the frames from the videos, (2) We resize the frames to a maximum size, (3) We encode the frames as JPEG images, (4) We store the frames in a single FFCV file.
 Since you are storing the frames as JPEG images, there is an increase in disk space, but the loading time is reduced.
 This is the method that I use in my research.

 Since videos are most of the time redundat, people usually skip frames when giving them to a neural network.
 This is ussally denoted as $$T \times t$$, where $$T$$ is the number of frames the model sees and $$t$$ is the number of frames that are skipped in between.
-We use $$T=8$$ and $$t=4$$, which is the standard for Kinetics-400.
+We use $$T=16$$ and $$t=4$$, which is kind of the standard for Kinetics-400.
 Similarly, for evaluation people usually try to take full coverage of the video, so they split the video into several crops (this can be overlapin or non-overlaping) and average the predictions.
 Crops are denoted as $$s \times \tau$$, where $$s$$ is the number of spatial crops and $$\tau$$ is the number of time crops.
 We use 5 time crops an 1 spatial crop, there is no standard and this varies from paper to paper.

 ### Results